hsihak/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Completed Rock Paper Scissors Game that run in browser console.
+Currently working on Rock Paper Scissors Game that run in browser console.
+I plan to revisit this project in the future to improve and add Graphical User Interface.

 Rule of the game:
 - Open your browser console
 - The input prompt will appear in the top-center of your screen